zeromq/pyzmq/README.rst

 On Windows, libzmq.dll will be copied into the zmq directory, and installed along with pyzmq, so you shouldn't need to edit your PATH.

-It is best to compile both ØMQ and PyØMQ with Microsoft Visual Studio 2008 or above.
+It is best to compile both ØMQ and PyØMQ with Microsoft Visual Studio 2008.
 You should not need to use mingw.

 Current testing indicates that running